 Q. In your opinion, does the illustrative rate design contained in the March 26, 2001 Assigned Commissioner’s Ruling in this proceeding give appropriate price signals?

 A. No. While the illustrative rates set forth in the March 26 ACR do serve to move on-peak pricing in the summer months close to the marginal cost of energy for some rate classes, they leave the price of energy at a level far divergent from marginal cost for all other hours and all other classes.
 For example, the Commission’s illustrative rates provide a marginal price signal of about $370/MWh for the PG&E E-19 Secondary Rate Schedule for summer weekdays from noon to 6 P.M., but only $75/MWh for E-19 Secondary in all other hours.
 By contrast, the rates for power, March 30, 2001, base on the Dow Jones- NP15, on peak were $181.94/MWh and $93.46/MWh off peak.
-The Commission’s illustrative proposal does not maintain the correct relative ratios between on and off peak prices.
+The Commission’s illustrative proposal does not maintain the appropriate matching of marginal cost to pricing in any period [Harry; I don’t believe that keeping the right ratio is an appropriate design goal, We should be either advocating equal % increase based on marginal costs (the CA standard WHICH IS TO OUR ADVANTAGE) or Ramsey pricing (pricing should be move more to marginal costs –down or up – as elasticity increases to achieve maximum societal efficiency) You probably skipped a step and assumed that maintaining the ratios between on and off has similar results to equal increase CA standard but I thought I would point it out to ensure that you have an opportunity for crisp articulation I am ok with leaving your words in but just articulating them differently).
 As a result, unlike the proposal I am sponsoring on behalf of Enron Energy Services, the Commission’s illustrative rate design does not serve to motivate informed consumption at all times.

 Q. How does your propose rate design yield the targeted revenue requirement?